Dirk Bauermann: National team coaching career

 Bauerman was the head coach of the senior men's German national basketball team at the 1994 FIBA World Championship.
 He also coached Germany at the EuroBasket 2005, where Germany won the silver medal.
 In addition to that, he also coached Germany at the following tournaments: the 2006 FIBA World Championship, the EuroBasket 2007, the 2008 Summer Olympic Games, the EuroBasket 2009, the 2010 FIBA World Championship, and the EuroBasket 2011.

 He became the head coach of the Polish national basketball team in 2013.
 He led his team to a disappointing EuroBasket 2013, recording only one win.
 In January 2014 he decided to not extend his contract.

 He became the head coach of the Iranian national basketball team in 2015.
 With Iran he won the bronze medal at the 2015 FIBA Asia Championship.
 He stepped down from his post as head coach of the Iranian national team in January 2017, shortly after agreeing terms with s.Oliver Würzburg.

 In 2021, he guided Tunisia to gold at the FIBA AfroBasket.
-Bauermann stepped back as Tunisia's head coach in September 2022 due to personal reasons.
+Bauermann stepped back as Tunisia's head coach in September 2022 for personal reasons.